nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 every piece at once and kept asking what they had in common.
 That is a vantage, not an insight the fields lacked.

-I am going to claim that the question is closed.
-Trust itself is enormous and mostly human, and I make no claim about that.
+I am going to claim that the question is closed, and the claim is about trust itself wherever trust concerns knowing: what is left to it has an exact structure, the same in every domain.
+Two things stay open, and the result says why.
+One is each domain's ontology, what its entries mean.
+The other is the decision, whether to rely on this named party for this named piece, which depends on things no record fixes.
+The result does not make that decision.
+It makes it a question a person can answer.

 What we have in hand is a fundamental piece of machinery for knowing, not proposed but derived, for claims over a